redhat-developer/gitops-operator/README.md

 1. Clone the repository.
 2. Login to a cluster on your command-line.
+3. Execute `make install` to apply the CRDs.
-3. Execute `make run` to run the operator locally.
+4. Execute `make run` to run the operator locally.

 ## Tests